AryaKris/ReadMe-Generator/README.md

  ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 Creating a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-This is the name of the project.
-It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.

 ## Description